Joe Giudice Is Suing Homeland Security And A.G. William Barr In A Bid To Stay In The U.S.

 “The Board of Immigration Appeals ruled against Joe in an April 6 decision.
 On Wednesday, the legal team for Joe filed a petition for the federal court to review of the appeals decisions.
 However, if the federal court refuses to review the appeal, Joe will get deported.”

-As if facing deportation wasn’t enough, Guidice also faces losing his wife if he is deported.
-Teresa Guidice has openly said that she will divorce her husband and keep her family in the country if he is sent back to his native Italy.
-She says that she isn’t willing to maintain a long distance relationship and that her life is here in the states.
+As if facing deportation wasn’t enough, Giudice also faces losing his wife if he is deported.
+Teresa Giudice has openly said that she will divorce her husband and keep her family in the country if he is sent back to his native Italy.
+She says that she isn’t willing to maintain a long-distance relationship and that her life is here in the States.
 There are even rumors that the housewife has moved on already.

 In February, cameras caught the reality star holding hands with a much younger man on a three-day vacation in Miami while her husband was locked up in a Pennsylvania prison.